 Now, anyone who inherits an IRA must empty the account within 10 years.

 - Surviving spouses (more on this later)

 - A beneficiary not more than 10 years younger than the deceased

 - Disabled and/or chronically ill beneficiaries

 - Minors (the 10-year clock starts when they reach the age of majority)

 With the exception of spouses, this group still has to initiate RMDs (Required Minimum Distributions) starting by Dec.
-31 the year after the benefactor died.
-The IRS can penalize you 50% on every dollar you fail to take on time as an RMD.
+31 the year after the benefactor’s death.
+The IRS can penalize you 50 cents on every dollar you fail to take on time as an RMD.

 There is a small silver lining: Because you’re forced to drain the accounts within a decade, the IRS won’t slap you with a 10% early withdrawal penalty for taking the money out before you turn 59½.

 (And for those of you asking: No, the rules don’t change whether or not the person died before or after their RMDs began.)